adobe-commerce/partner-day-accs/README.md

     OR

     The content URL is formatted as `https://da.live/#/<GITHUB_USER>/<STOREFRONT_NAME>`.
 Open a content file and click preview.
 This will open up the storefront URL.

+### webhooks

+1. **Order could not be validated** appears in the storefront when trying to place an order after configuring the webhook

+    This indicates that an exception occurred in the `check-order` runtime action the webhook sends requests to.
+Double check that the `get-config` action that is invoked by `check-order` is successfully deployed when `aio app deploy --force-deploy` is run.